Eschatologue/CM_wiki/docs/class/warlock/long.md

 ### Level 3: Dragon’s Exhalation

-As a **:rsc-a: Magic** action, you can unleash a blast of elemental energy in a **15-foot :aoe-cone: Cone** or a **5 by 30-foot. :aoe-line: Line** (choose the shape each time), originating from you.
+As a **:rsc-a: Magic** action, you can unleash a blast of elemental energy in a **15-foot :aoe-cone: Cone** or a **5 by 30-foot :aoe-line: Line** (choose the shape each time), originating from you.
 Creature in that area makes a **:d20-save: DEX Save**{ .rsc }, taking damage equals to `1d8 plus your Charisma modifier` on a failed save.
 Damage dealt by this action is always the [Draconic Spark] damage.

 You can make **two** Dragon’s Exhalation as part of the same action when you reach level 6, **three** Dragon’s Exhalation at level 10, and finally **four** Dragon’s Exhalation at level 14.

-When you reach level 10, when you make an Dragon’s Exhalation, you can choose for it to be a **30-foot :aoe-cone: Cone** or a **5 by 60-foot :aoe-line: Line**.

 ### Level 6: Celestial Insight